gostonefire/filehashmap/README.md

 If name includes a path the files will end up in that path, otherwise they will end upp from within where the application is executed.

 The map file is fixed size with a header space of 1024 bytes.
+Each bucket has its own header consisting of a one byte header indicating whether the record is empty, deleted or occupied.
-Each bucket has its own header of 8 bytes to hold the address to within the overflow file (should overflow occur, otherwise uint64(0)).
+In the case of OpenChaining each bucket also has a header of 8 bytes which is the address to any linked list within the overflow file (address is uint64(0) until first overflow in a bucket is needed).
-Each record in a bucket has a one byte header indicating whether the record is in use or not.

-The map file structure permits minimum reads/writes to get/set data since a read fetches the entire bucket which gives all information necessary to get records and whether to also iterate in the overflow file.
-Each record write is one file operation since the "in use" flag is a header per data record.

-The overflow file has a header of 1024 bytes for future use, current version does not use it.
+The overflow file (if present) has a header of 1024 bytes for future use, current version does not use it.
 Records in the overflow file are single linked records, end the entry point to the starting record is held in the bucket header in the map file.
 There is no reason to have double linked records since we are talking about files here.
 If a record that happens to exist in overflow file is popped, it is very hard to reclaim space overall in the file.
 Furthermore, to keep track on